- Research article

 Electronic supplementary material

 Additional file 2: Table S4: Correlations among predicted transmitting ability for traits on bulls used for genotyping.
-Table S5.
 Correlations, within DPR class, among predicted transmitting ability for traits on bulls used for genotyping.
 Table S6.
 Information for all SNPs with minor allele frequencies (MAF) > 5% and call rates > 70%.
 (PDF 71 KB)

 Additional file 3: Table S7: Genetic standard deviations of SNPs associated with daughter pregnancy rate.
-Table S8.
 Effect of tissue type in which genes were identified on the percent of genes that were significantly associated with daughter pregnancy rate (DPR).
 Figure S1.
 The ubiquitin pathway contains an overrepresentation of daughter pregnancy rate genes.
 Figure S2.
 Transcription factors which regulate daughter pregnancy rate genes.
 (PDF 164 KB)